codeface-io/mac-stack/README.md

    - you probably want to adapt or simply delete [`personalize_the_shell.sh`](scripts/sourced_in_zshrc/personalize_the_shell.sh)
 5. Run [`./update.sh`](update.sh)

-There may be some remaining manual steps to complete the setup:
+There may be some remaining manual steps to complete your setup:

-* If Raycast is part of the setup (as with my default), [import Raycast settings from `.rayconfig` file](raycast/README.md#setup).
+* If Raycast is part of your setup, [import Raycast settings](raycast/README.md#setup) from your `.rayconfig` file.
+* If Cursor is part of your setup, restore your [`settings.json`](cursor/settings.json) backup to `~/Library/Application Support/Cursor/User/settings.json`.

 ### 🧼 Subsequent System Updates